k-l-lambda/lilylet-live-editor/static/docs/lilylet-tutorial.md

 ### Relative Pitch Mode

 Lilylet uses **relative pitch mode**.
-Each note is interpreted relative to the previous note:
+Each note is interpreted relative to the previous note, choosing the **closest pitch** by default:

-- If the interval is a **fourth or less**, the note stays in the same octave (or nearest)
+- Notes within a **fourth** of the previous note stay in the expected octave
-- If the interval is a **fifth or more**, octave markers may be needed
+- For **fifths or larger intervals**, Lilylet may choose an unexpected octave
+- Use `'` or `,` markers to force the correct octave when needed

 ### Octave Markers